code-greg-42/Orbit-Oasis/README.md

   3. **2.5D Side-Scrolling Platformer:** Navigate through obstacles to reach valuable minerals at the heart of the planet.

 **Progression and Rewards:**
+- Grow your homestead by building additional structures.
+- Store additinal food to be able to create additional children or catch additional pets.
 - Choose minigame difficulties for greater rewards.
 - Upgrade various aspects of your base game using resources and currency, making higher difficulties more manageable.